stesarzo/Netytar/README.md

 Download the latest [Netytar Release](https://github.com/LIMUNIMI/Netytar/releases), **extract it** and run Netytar.exe.
 No installation is required (it is a portable application).
 Be careful to before install the **Software requirements and dependencies** listed above!

 Have fun!

+# Developer?
+Want to modify the code or compile it by yourself?
+Netytar's source code is released under [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) Open Source license, thus you can access, modify, fork, republish its source code complying with that license (e.g. derived works should be published under the same license).

+Netytar has been developed using C# programming language, and has dependencies to Windows .NET Framework 4.8 libraries and others.
+You may need [Microsoft Visual Studio IDE](https://visualstudio.microsoft.com/) in order to load the project and edit it.
+Netytar has a **strict dependency** to my NeeqDMIs Digital Musical Instrument prototyping framework.
+You should download it and replace the reference within Netytar project with NeeqDMIs path in your PC (or just place NeeqDMIs in the same root folder as Netytar's main folder.

+Don't hesitate to contact me or open an Issue on this repo if you encounter any problem loading the project.